Biography

 Greg is recommended for International Tax by Legal 500 US.
 He is also recognized as a “Bankruptcy Tax Specialist” by Turnarounds & Workouts magazine.
 Greg frequently speaks on related subjects for groups including the D.C.
 Bar, Tax Executives Institute and the American Bar Association.
 He has also been published on a number of topics relating to both domestic and cross-border tax planning.

-Awards and Recognition, Speaking Engagements, Guides and Resources, Latest Thinking, Firm News & Announcements, Latest Thinking, Firm News & Announcements
+Speaking Engagements, Awards and Recognition, Latest Thinking, Firm News & Announcements

 Speaking Engagements